dherman/tc39-codex-wiki/data/es6/weak-map/index.md

 # Weak Maps

-`WeakMap`s help developers avoid memory leaks by holding references to their properties *weakly*, meaning that if a `WeakMap` is the only object with a reference to another object, the GC may collect the referened object.
+`WeakMap`s help developers avoid memory leaks by holding references to their properties *weakly*, meaning that if a `WeakMap` is the only object with a reference to another object, the GC may collect the referenced object.
 This behavior differs from all variable references in ES5.

 A key property of Weak Maps is the _inability to enumerate their keys_.
 This is necessary to prevent attackers observing the internal behavior of other systems in the environment which share weakly-mapped objects.
 Should the number or names of items in the collection be discoverable from the API, even if the values aren't, `WeakMap` instances might create a [side channel](http://en.wikipedia.org/wiki/Side_channel_attack) where one was previously not available.